 Lent, the period of 40 days before Easter (excluding Sundays), begins on Ash Wednesday and ends at sundown on Holy Saturday, the evening before Easter.
 During Lent, we enter into a season of preparation, self-reflection and repentance when we seek to literally “turn around” and realign our lives and focus toward God.
 It is a time to give up things as well as take on new life-giving practices, helping us rid ourselves of distractions and our own selfish desires.
 By doing so, we seek to live and love as more faithful disciples of Jesus Christ.

 We begin our Lenten journey by confronting our own sin and mortality.
-Ashes remind us that we are going to die; however, they are marked on us in the sign of the cross to assure us of God’s love for us.
+Ashes remind us that we are going to die; however, they are marked on us in a cross to assure us of God’s love for us.

 Ashes to Go

-For those whose schedule prevents them from attending the later services, and as a public witness to passers-by, pastors will be outside of the church marking people with ashes.
+For those whose schedule prevents them from attending services, and as a public witness to passers-by, pastors will be outside of the church marking people with ashes.

 A BRIEF HISTORY OF LENT